Skip to main content

 using dapp share

-• dApp Share is only returned for the Custom verifiers.
+• dApp Share is only returned for Custom verifiers.

-• Also, 2FA should be enabled for the account using it.
+• 2FA should be enabled for accounts using it.
 Use mfaLevel = MFALevel.MANDATORY in the LoginParams during login.
 See MFA for more details.

 ParameterDescription

 verifierThe name of the verifier that you have registered on the Web3Auth Dashboard.
-It's a mandatory field, and accepts string as a value.
+It's a mandatory field and accepts a string as a value.

-typeOfLoginType of login of this verifier, this value will affect the login flow that is adapted.
+typeOfLoginType of login for this verifier.
+This value will affect the login flow.
 For example, if you choose google, a Google sign-in flow will be used.
-If you choose jwt, you should be providing your own JWT token, no sign-in flow will be presented.
-It's a mandatory field, and accepts TypeOfLogin as a value.
+If you choose jwt, you should provide your own JWT token, and no sign-in flow will be presented.
+It's a mandatory field and accepts a TypeOfLogin value.

 logoHover?Logo to be shown on mouse hover.
-It accepts string as a value.
+It accepts a string as a value.

 export type TypeOfLogin =